 Admission requirements for The University of Texas Schools of Nursing are representative of admission requirements of most nursing schools in Texas and across the United States.
 A minimum of 60 semester credit hours is required, including 6 semester credit hours of college English, 9 hours of behavioral sciences, 6 hours of each history and government, 3 hours of college mathematics, 3 hours of statistics, 3 hours of humanities, 3 hours of visual and performing arts, and 23 hours of natural sciences, including chemistry, anatomy, physiology, microbiology, and nutrition.
 Students interested in nursing should seek information about these prerequisites on a regular basis, as they are subject to change.
 Additional information and advisement may be obtained at the UHPO.

-This 2+2 program offers outstanding UTSA students with an interest in nursing the opportunity to be granted guaranteed acceptance into the Bachelor of Science in Nursing (BSN) Program at the UT Health San Antonio , pending grade point average and test scores.
-Upon successful completion of the BSN program at UTHSCSA, students are eligible to take the Registered Nurse licensing examination.
+UTSA provides a pathway for students who are interested in a Nursing degree through a 2+2 program with UT Heath San Antonio.
+UTSA students who qualify and get accepted into the BSN Nursing program at UTHSA, pending grade point average and test scores, will receive a B.A. degree in Multidisciplinary Studies (MDST) from UTSA and a B.S. degree in Nursing from UT Health San Antonio upon successful completion of the program.
+Students are eligible to take the Registered Nurse licensing examination after they earn their BSN from UTHSA.
 Admission to FANS is selective and limited.
 Students must meet with a health professions advisor throughout their time at UTSA to review coursework and eligibility.
 Information about program requirements is available at the UHPO.

 3-4 Dental Early Admission Program (DEAP)